SamruddhiKarpe09/File-Packer-UnPacker/README.md

 # File-Packer-UnPacker

+# In this project we have use Java as Front end as well as Backend for platform independency.

+# Front end

+# We have create one window which accept username and password from user for authentication purpose.

+# When user Submit the username and  password we have to check whether user is "MarvellousAdmin" and password is "MarvellousAdmin".

+# After successful authentication we have to open new window which displays two option as Pack and Unpack.

+# When user press Pack button a new window is opened.
+From this newly opened window we have to accept name of directory that we want to pack and name of the packed file from user.

+# Name of the packed file gets newly created which contains data and metadata of all file from that directory.

+# When user click submit button we have to perform "Packing Activity".
+After that previous window shouls be displayed.

+# When user click Unpack button a new window is diplayed. from this window accept name of packed file

+# when user click Extract button we have to [erform " Unpacking Activity".

+#Backend Logic

 # Packing Acitivity:
 # In case of packing activity we accept directory name and file name from user
 # We have to create new regular file as the name specified by the user.